+3.1 As mentioned in section 1 of this report, the latest proposed changes broadly fall into three categories.
+Further details of the changes are set out in sections 3.2 to 3.6 below.
+In addition, certain changes were approved at the Council's Annual Meeting on 17th May 2023 as a consequence of the decisions on the Six Month Review of Governance Arrangements and the Establishment of Council Committees.
+For completeness these changes are described below and shown highlighted in the appendices, but they do not require further approval.

+3.2 Part 1 - Summary and Explanation and Part 2 - Articles of the Constitution

+3.2.1 Part 1 - Summary and Explanation:

+Minor amendment as a consequence of the establishment of the Finance Committee as a full committee, not a sub-committee.

-- 3.1 As mentioned in section 1 of this report, the latest proposed changes broadly fall into three categories.
-Further details of the changes are set out in sections 3.1 to 3.5 below. - 3.1 Part 2 Articles of the Constitution - 3.1.1 Article 15 Finance, Contracts & Legal Matters: Minor amendments have been made to reflect changes to the Council's management structure and job titles. - 3.1.2 Article 16 Review & Revision of the Constitution: Minor amendments have been made to reflect changes to the Council's management structure and job titles. - 3.1.3 Article 17 Suspension, Interpretation and Publication of the Constitution: Amendments have been made to the Definitions in Art 17.04.
-"Strategic Director" replaces "Executive Director"; and for clarification any reference to a job title in the Constitution is deemed to include an Interim appointment to a role with responsibility for the time being for the function concerned. - 3.1.4 The proposed changes are set out in Appendices 1, 2 and 3 to this report.
+3.2.2 Part 2 Article 15 - Finance, Contracts & Legal Matters:

+Minor amendments have been made to reflect changes to the Council's management structure and job titles.

+3.2.3 Part 2 Article 16 - Review & Revision of the Constitution:

+Minor amendments have been made to reflect changes to the Council's management structure and job titles.

+3.2.4 Part 2 Article 17 - Suspension, Interpretation and Publication of the Constitution:

+Amendments have been made to the Definitions in Art 17.04.
+"Strategic Director" replaces "Executive Director"; and for clarification any reference to a job title in the Constitution is deemed to include an Interim appointment to a role with responsibility for the time being for the function concerned.

+3.2.5 The proposed changes are set out in Appendices 1, 2, 3 and 4 to this report.

-3.2 Part 3 - Responsibility For Functions
+3.3 Part 3 - Responsibility For Functions